vaultage-pm/vaultage/TECHNICAL_DOC.md

 # Vaultage : Technical Document

-The purpose of this document is to show to precisely enumerate the assumptions, the encryption primitives and keys used.
+The purpose of this document is to precisely enumerate the assumptions, the encryption primitives and the keys used.

-## Thread model
+## Threat model

-1) Your computer is assumed to be *trusted*.
+1) Your computer is assumed to be **trusted**.
 Vaultage's passwords are decrypted locally, hence any malware on your computer could steal the passwords, as it is the case for any password manager, or without password manager.
-The only conclusion to take from this is : *Do not log in on Vaultage from a cybercafe, or any untrusted computer*.
+The only conclusion to take from this is : **Do not log in on Vaultage from a cybercafe, or any untrusted computer**.

-2) The server storing the passwords is *untrusted*.
+2) The server storing the passwords is **untrusted**.
 Vaultage's database is encrypted before being sent, hence only a ciphertext is stored in the server.
 Yet, the server does the authentication: a compromised server might learnt the **remote password**, but not the content of the database.
 Hence, pick a unique remote password.

 3) We assume there is an authenticated, encrypted channel between you and the server.
 This is the case if the server uses HTTPS, and certificates are correctly generated.

 ## Key derivation procedure

 The user own a **master password**.
-Locally, he inputs it to the javascript client, which derives two passwords : **remote password** and **local password**.
+Locally, he inputs it to the javascript client, which derives two passwords : the **remote password** and the **local password**.

 1) the **remote password** is used to authenticate the client to the server.
-The server will not serve the ciphertext to an unauthenticated client.
+The server will not send the ciphertext to an unauthenticated client, nor accept updates from an unauthenticated client.

-2) the **local password** is used to decrypt *locally* the database.
-It never leaves your computer's memory.
+2) the **local password** is used to decrypt **locally** the database.
+It never leaves the client computer's memory.

 ```
 Master Password